You may not remember when you first noticed how dry your scalp appeared at your hairline, but all you know is that it has got to go.

 Visit an expert in person

-If you feel as if you have a chronic condition, it would be a good idea to get some one-on-one attention.
-Visiting a dermatologist or trichologist will give you the opportunity to have en exam where they can help pinpoint the problem and offer solutions.
+If you feel you have a chronic condition, getting some one-on-one attention would be a good idea.
+Visiting a dermatologist or trichologist will allow you to have an exam where they can help pinpoint the problem and offer solutions.